 Mary believes that art is for everyone and is a priceless form of communication and heeling to those that have a hard time understanding or communicating what they feel.

 Sara received her Bachelors of Arts in Art Education with All-Level Teaching Certification in Art Education through Texas Woman’s University.
 She completed her degree after completing her student teaching at the Elementary and High School level.

 Through the TWU Art education program and through working at Studio Art House she has gained diverse experience in working with different age groups and demographics of students.
 Sara has been apart of art classrooms at different levels throughout her education and has seen the benefits that art can bring to a person’s life.
 Sara teaches Preparatory Art, Young Artist, Studio Artist, and Tween classes.

 Sara encourages students to be independent and to build upon their individual art skills.
+She works with her students to think creatively and explore new ideas .
 She has had experience with different mediums such as, charcoal, watercolor, acrylic, oil, pastel, and photography.
-Her work is mainly composed of portraits and landscapes.
-Sara’s favorite mediums to work in are acrylic and charcoal.

 Kim is a senior at Texas Woman’s University studying Art Education with an Early Childhood through Twelfth Grade Certification.
 She recently had the amazing opportunity to study abroad for a semester in Florence, Italy.
 During her trip she traveled to 11 other countries.
 This opportunity expanded her cultural and artist knowledge.
 She has a passion for painting, but enjoys working in all mediums.
 Kim went to state VASE in 2012 and also won first place in Ceramics in the 2011-12 LISD district art show.
 She had two artworks accepted into the Florence University of the Arts Student Show in 2015.
 Kim loves sharing her passion for art with others.